corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/network/corda-networks.md

 entity.

 {{< note >}}
-Realistically, a segregated zone will operate to allow a third party to operate a notary on it’s own terms rather than submit to the scrutiny of the global zone community or where the zone operator wishes to allow stratification of the min platform version applied to a network
+Realistically, a segregated zone will operate to allow a third party to operate a notary on its own terms rather than submit to the scrutiny of the global zone community or where the zone operator wishes to allow stratification of the min platform version applied to a network

 {{< /note >}}

 {{< important >}}
-Each subzone requires it’s own notary pool as no node, including notaries, can exist in more than one subzone
+Each subzone requires its own notary pool as no node, including notaries, can exist in more than one subzone